hbctraining/Intro-to-ChIPseq/lessons/07_handling-replicates.md

 _We will not run this analysis, but have provided a bash script below if you wanted to take a stab at it._ To run this script you will need to:

 * Provide BAM files and run it for each TF separately.
 These are located at `/groups/hbctraining/ngs-data-analysis-longcourse/chipseq/bowtie2`.
 Or you can point to the BAM files generated from Bowtie2 in the home directory.
-* Be sure to also ask for enough memory in your `bsub` command.
+* Be sure to also ask for enough memory in your `sbatch` command.
 * Change the paths for output to the directories that are relevant to you

 > NOTE 1: For the paths and directories we are using `/n/scratch2`.
 This script generates fairly large intermediate files which can quickly fill up your home directory.
 To avoid this please make use of the scratch space and once the analysis is complete move over only the relevant files.